 In keeping with the ISK core values and vision statement, ISK has a Child Protection Board Policy and an extensive Child Protection Manual to guide staff, volunteers, students, and families in matters related to the safety and care of children attending our school.

 We believe that children have a fundamental right to be safe at ISK and that, the educators, parents and caregivers, must act in the best interest of your child and our students.
 The ISK Child Protection Policy and associated guidelines are based on the belief that all children should be protected from any form of abuse and neglect.
 Click on the Child Protection tab to learn more.

-Contact us: If the information on this page does not address your query, please email us.
-Employment: email@example.com
+Contact us: If the information on this page does not address your query, please email us: email@example.com

 ISK seeks to employ and retain professionals of the highest quality.
 Faculty and administrators with overseas experience, demonstrated collaboration skills, a commitment to professional growth and a deep enthusiasm for promoting a challenging, nurturing environment will thrive.
 ISK is especially interested in dynamic educators comfortable with data-driven systems for ensuring student learning and who appreciate a collaborative professional environment focused on continuous improvement.